What’s new and what’s next in hardwood flooring style.

 Flooring trends are constantly changing, but one thing is constant: year after year, authentic hardwood is the preferred flooring for most homeowners.
 There is something appealing about a product that is naturally durable and beautiful, and adds color, dimension and value to your home.

 And although consumer affection for hardwood flooring remains strong, the types and colors of hardwood that excite people are ever changing.
-As a manufacturer of hardwood, we must be innovative and nimble enough to capture consumer feedback, then deliver the products the market wants.
+As a manufacturer of hardwood flooring, we must be innovative and nimble enough to capture consumer feedback, then deliver the hardwood solutions and products the market wants.
 Sometimes this is at a regional level, as design trends are often specific to the demands of the geographic market.
 We look for styles that draw inspiration from colors and textures found in local scenery.

 Seasoned by Exposure